67th Combat Support Hospital (United States): History

 The 67th Evacuation Hospital was again activated on 21 November 1975 in Heidelberg, Germany and was assigned to augment the United States Army Medical Department Activity, Würzburg on the following day.
 The 67th Evacuation Hospital was officially redesignated the 67th Combat Support Hospital on 16 July 1993.
 The 67th Combat Support Hospital deployed to the Balkans to support operations in Hungary and Bosnia, from 12 December 1995 to 12 April 1997.
 It redeployed to Hungary and Bosnia from 8 April 1998 to 8 October 1998 as Task Force 67 and Task Force Med Eagle respectively in support of SFOR.

 The 67th Combat Support Hospital deployed a 32-bed expandable to 52 bed Contingency Medical Force (CMF) consisting of 100+ personnel on 3 July 1999 to Camp Bondsteel, Kosovo in support of Task Force Falcon, Operation Joint Guardian II.
 The CMF was named Task Force MED Falcon and assumed the level III medical mission in Kosovo on 14 July 1999.
 The 67th CSH returned to Kosovo in 2002 for another 12-month rotation in support of Task Force Medical Falcon that ended in April 2003.

 Deployed in support of Operation Iraqi Freedom (OIF) from January 2004 to January 2005 running split based operations in Mosul and Tikrit.
 The Task Force (TF) 67 Headquarters and Company B operated out of Forward Operating Base (FOB) Diamondback, and Company A operating out of FOB Speicher.
 TF 67 also provided the nucleus of the Medical Unit that operated as the first medical support at the Baghdad Central Detention Facility (Abu Ghraib), augmented by the 848th Forward Surgical Team (FST) and individual medical personnel augmentees from other 2nd Medical Brigade Units.
 TF 67 initial fell under the command and control of the 30th Medical Brigade who had deployed from Heidelberg, Germany, in support of OIF 1.
 Shortly after TF 67 assumed its deployment mission in Iraq the 30th Medical Brigade was replaced by the Army Reserve 2nd Medical Brigade.
-The 2nd Medical Brigade was replaced about nine months later by the 44th Medical Brigade based out of Fort Bragg, NC.
+The 2nd Medical Brigade was replaced about nine months later by the 44th Medical Brigade based out of Fort Bragg.
 TF 67 was replaced in Iraq by the Army Reserve's 228th Combat Support Hospital based out of Texas.

-The 67th Combat Support Hospital was deactivated at Würzburg, Germany on 19 October 2007 as part of the draw down of US forces in Germany.
+The 67th Combat Support Hospital was inactivated at Würzburg, Germany on 19 October 2007 as part of the drawdown of US Forces in Germany.